rahulsurwade08/owtf/infra/terraform/README.md

-Certainly!
-Here’s the updated `README.md` with the new section added for setting up AWS roles and permissions:

----

-# OWTF Terraform Scripts

-## Overview of the Bash Script

 This script automates the process of modifying a Terraform configuration file, checking for unsafe modifications, and running Terraform commands.
 It also handles different operating systems (macOS and Linux) and allows the user to choose whether to run the script in a "safe mode" or "unsafe mode."

 ## Deployment Steps